-If you’ve thinking about getting yourself a single-walled tent, I highly recommend that you look at the entire Tarptent product line.
-I’ve owned a Squall 2 for about 2 years and it’s a classic, suitable for one or two people, that only weighs 34 oz, including a bathtub floor, collapsible rear pole and stuff stack.
+The Squall 2 is a classic ultralight tarptent, suitable for one or two people, that only weighs 34 oz, including a bathtub floor, collapsible rear pole, and stuff stack.
 Note: The Squall 2 has been discontinued.